 According to the Australian Bureau of Statistics, nearly half of all businesses in every industry named supply chain uncertainty as a major risk to business continuity because of COVID-19.
+It’s something Cleanaway CEO Vik Bansal has long understood, as he guided the business to adjust to industry impacts caused by China’s National Sword policy, COAG’s planned waste expo bans, bushfire and now a pandemic.

 Our recent experience onshoring the manufacture of Cleanaway Daniels’ clinical and sharps waste containers showed that moving operations closer to end users created a leaner supply chain and protected against constrained import markets which ultimately meant less wastage and more agility in meeting changes in demand.